 Death may result from the underlying cancer or from an irreversible system impairment, usually acute heart failure or kidney failure.
 In a review of patients with paraneoplastic pemphigus, infection was a major cause of death.

 Paraneoplastic syndromes most commonly occur in patients not known to have cancer, as well as in those with active cancer and those in remission after treatment.
 A complete history and physical examination findings can suggest neoplasia.
 Persons with a family history of malignancies (eg, breast,[12, 13] colon) may be at increased risk and should be screened for cancer.
 Nonspecific syndromes can precede the clinical manifestations of the tumor, and this occurrence is a negative prognostic factor.

 Because of their complexity and variety, the clinical presentations of these syndromes may vary greatly.
 Paraneoplastic syndromes are usually divided into the following categories:

 Fever, dysgeusia, anorexia, and cachexia are included in this category.
-Fever is frequently associated with lymphomas, acute leukemias, sarcomas, renal cell carcinomas (Grawitz tumors), and digestive malignancies (including the liver).
+Fever is frequently associated with the following:

 Paraneoplastic arthropathies arise as rheumatic polyarthritis or polymyalgia, particularly in patients with myelomas; lymphomas; acute leukemia; malignant histiocytosis; and tumors of the colon, pancreas, prostate, and CNS.
 Hypertrophic osteoarthropathy may be observed in patients with lung cancers, pleural mesothelioma, or phrenic neurilemmoma.